7 Things That Are Not On Your Credit Report

 Because of this mismatch in reporting, you need to request both of your credit reports to get a full idea of all of your accounts being reported.
 Keep an eye out for errors, too – you could have settled or paid off a debt only to find it’s still registering on your report as an account in arrears.

 2. Old Credit Information Stops Being Reported

 Thankfully, a bad credit history doesn’t stay on your credit report forever, marring your chances of getting a loan or other credit products.
 Depending on the province that you live in, old credit information, the good as well as the not so good, will fall off your credit history report after six to seven years.

 Some information stays on your credit report for longer than 7 years.
 A second bankruptcy, for instance, remains on your report for 14 years after you’ve been discharged.
-Creditors can apply to have a judgement against can be renewed.
+Creditors can apply to have a judgment against you be renewed.

-A consumer proposal will stay on your report for three years after the last payment is made, while a Debt Management Program will stay on your report for two years after you complete the program or for six years from when you start the program, whichever is sooner.
+A consumer proposal will stay on your report for three years after the last payment is made or for 6 years from that date it was filed, whichever comes first.
+A Debt Management Program comes off your credit report sooner staying on there for two years after you complete the program or for six years from when you start the program, whichever is sooner.

 3. Your Credit Score Is Not On Your Credit Bureau Report

 Your credit score is your ticket to securing a mortgage, getting a credit card, and being approved for any other loans.
 It gives lenders and indication, based on how you manage your current outstanding debts, if you’re likely to repay any new credit they approve you for.

 Your credit score, however, is not on your credit report; it must be obtained separately from the credit bureau companies.

 4. Most of Your Everyday Bills Are Not Reported